MattJKirby/ML-Dog-Facial-Recognition-FYP/README.md

 - Once all containers have started, navigate to 'http://localhost:8080' within a browser.

 ## Using the Application
 The repository contains a folder of "unseen" canine profiles that consist of multiple profile and 'target' images for each canine individual.
+By default, the propject databse does NOT contain any pre-loaded profiles.
+The following steps can be followed to upload and indetify one of the included canine profiles as part of the application.

 - Ensure the project application is running.
 - Use the application to upload a profile for one of the included unseen profiles using an individuals profile photos.
 Do not upload any target images as part of this process.